Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized

-In Fig.~\ref{fig:blurring}, we illustrate the equivalence of $\langle|H(\kb)|^2\rangle$ to $\Sbar\ofst\ofk$, along with several of the quantities that appear in the debiased Whittle likelihood (eq.~\ref{eq:dwl}) and that are significant to the spectral domain method.
-One realization of a spatial field $\mcH\ofx$ simulated from a known $\btheta_0$ and sampled on a rectangular observation grid is shown in the top left of the figure.
-Missingness in its sampling pattern is shown as white in the colormap, and in the data taper $w\ofx$ shown in the bottom left with the light color indicating observations and dark color indicating missingness.
+In Fig.~\ref{fig:blurring}, we illustrate the equivalence of $\langle|H(\kb)|^2\rangle$ to $\Sbar\ofst\ofk$, along with several of the quantities that appear in the debiased Whittle likelihood (eq.~\ref{eq:dwl}) which are significant to the spectral domain method.
+One realization of a spatial field $\mcH\ofx$ simulated from a known $\btheta_0$ and sampled on a rectangular observation grid is shown in Fig.~\ref{fig:blurring}(\textit{a}).
+Missingness in its sampling pattern is shown as white in the colormap, and in the data taper $w\ofx$ shown in Fig.~\ref{fig:blurring}(\textit{d}) with the light color indicating observations and dark color indicating missingness.
 This sampling pattern was created through the uniform random deletion of one-third of an otherwise evenly sampled grid.
-The empirical periodogram $|H\ofk|^2$ of the spatial realization is shown in the top center of the figure.
-The blurred spectral density $\Sbar_{\btheta}\ofk$ evaluated at $\hbtheta$ is shown in the top right.
+The empirical periodogram $|H\ofk|^2$ of the spatial realization is shown in Fig.~\ref{fig:blurring}(\textit{b}).
+The blurred spectral density $\Sbar_{\btheta}\ofk$ evaluated at $\hbtheta$ is shown in Fig.~\ref{fig:blurring}(\textit{c}).
 In contrast to the regularly sampled rectangular fields shown in \cite{Simons+2026}, the blurred spectral density displayed here demonstrates the loss of not only isotropy but mirror symmetry, too, that arises from the sampling pattern in the blurred model.
-From many independent experimental realizations, we calculate the average periodogram $\overline{|H\ofk|^2}$, shown in the bottom right, and compare this in ratio to the blurred spectral density in the bottom center, which displays very low perturbations that lack structure as evidence that, in expectation, the periodogram approaches the modeled blurred spectral density.
+From many independent experimental realizations, we calculate the average periodogram $\overline{|H\ofk|^2}$, shown in Fig.~\ref{fig:blurring}(\textit{f}), and compare this in ratio to the blurred spectral density in Fig.~\ref{fig:blurring}(\textit{e}), which displays very low perturbations that lack structure as evidence that, in expectation, the periodogram approaches the modeled blurred spectral density.

 Maximizing the debiased Whittle likelihood (eq.~\ref{eq:dwl}) yields an asymptotically unbiased, random estimator $\hbtheta$, such that its expectation is the true underlying process model parameter set, $\langle\hbtheta\rangle=\btruth$.
 Defining the blurred score vector $\bbg\oft$ as the gradient of the blurred likelihood function~$\bar{\mcL}\ofth$, evaluation at the local optimum $\hbtheta$ will in expectation yield the zero-vector